 We support President Obama's recognition that the federal government can and should act as a model purchaser of goods and services.
-In addition to improving the jobs and lives of hundreds of thousands of low-wage workers performing federal work, researchers have estimated that firms that do business with the federal government employ as much as a quarter of all American workers, so to the extent that high standards on government work can influence employment practices across a company's workforce, this new policy has the potential to trigger massive improvements across the national labor market.

-Throughout the twentieth century, the United States Congress recognized its responsibility to promote quality jobs and high standards in procurement policies and passed a series of measures intended to protect those who did the work paid for by the federal government.
-These lawmakers recognized that when low-bid bidders win federal contracts by paying poverty-level wages, responsible employers who would create quality jobs would be unable to compete for business with the government.
-Unfortunately, as pressures to award bids based almost exclusively on the lowest-cost proposal and changes in the broader American economy revealed shortcomings in these protections, the current generation of lawmakers has proven unwilling to reiterate the commitments of their predecessors.
+In addition to improving the jobs and lives of hundreds of thousands of low-wage workers performing federal work, researchers have estimated that firms that do business with the federal government employ as much as a quarter of all American workers, so to the extent that high standards on government work can influence employment practices across a company's workforce, this new policy has the potential to trigger massive improvements across the national labor market.2 bidders win federal contracts by paying poverty-level wages, responsible employers who would create quality jobs would be unable to compete for business with the government.4 Unfortunately, as pressures to award bids based almost exclusively on the lowest-cost proposal and changes in the broader American economy revealed shortcomings in these protections, the current generation of lawmakers has proven unwilling to reiterate the commitments of their predecessors.
 We applaud the Administration's determination to address these deficiencies and urge Congressional leaders to follow suit and take action to ensure that taxpayer-funded jobs are not poverty-level jobs.